ConcolicAnalysisAndroid/ConcolicAnalysisForAndroid/README.md

 ## Project Setup in Eclipse

 Development of the project is recommend to be done outside the provided Vagrant machine.
-At this time, ONLY Unix-like systems are supported (OSX and CentOS Linux are tested - BSD flavors and Haiku are not).
-If you do not have a Unix-like system available, uncomment the line "config.vm.boot\_mode = :gui" in the Vagrantfile and install Eclipse inside the VM.
+At this time, ONLY Unix-like systems are supported (OSX and CentOS Linux are tested - BSD flavors and Haiku are not).  `If you do not have a Unix-like system available, uncomment the line "config.vm.boot\_mode = :gui` in the Vagrantfile and install Eclipse inside the VM.
 This is not recommended, but should be adequate enough.

-Steps for setup:
+### Steps for setup

 1. Clone this project locally
 2. Download and install the latest version of [Eclipse](https://www.eclipse.org/downloads/) for Java
 3. Launch Eclipse.
 You should see a window like the following: ![Workspace](https://raw.githubusercontent.com/PatrickMcAfee/ConcolicAndroidWrapper/EclipseSetup/docs/images/Workspace.png)
 4. Click "Browse" and set your workspace to $LOCAL_REPO/AnalysisEngine.
-Click "Open" and then "Okay" 5.
+Click "Open" and then "Okay"

 ## Credits